Teacher Education Program

 • Middle School (6–9): Language Arts, Mathematics, Science, Social Studies

-• Secondary Education (9–12): Biology, Chemistry, Comprehensive Science (Atmospheric Sciences Biology, Chemistry, Environmental Science, or Physics), Earth Science, English, Latin (Ancient Mediterranean Studies), Mathematics, Physics, Social Studies (Anthropology, Economics, History, Political Science, or Sociology)
+• Secondary Education (9–12): Biology, Chemistry, Comprehensive Science (Atmospheric Sciences, Biology, Chemistry, Environmental Science, or Physics), Earth Science, English, Mathematics, Physics, Social Studies (Anthropology, Economics, History, Political Science, or Sociology)

 • Kindergarten–12 (K–12): Art, Special Education: General Curriculum, Theatre Arts

-Candidates seeking K-12 or 9-12 licensure (except for the area of K-12 Special Education: General Curriculum) must complete the disciplinary major which is congruent with their licensure area.
-Middle school licensure candidates must complete a major that is appropriate for their chosen licensure area of Language Arts, Mathematics, Science or Social Studies.
-Candidates seeking licensure in Elementary Education (K-6) or Special Education: General Curriculum may complete a disciplinary major in any area
+Candidates seeking K-12 or 9-12 licensure (except for the area of K-12 Special Education: General Curriculum) must complete the disciplinary major that is congruent with their licensure area.
+Middle school licensure candidates must complete a major that is appropriate for their chosen licensure area of Language Arts, Mathematics, Science, or Social Studies.
+Candidates seeking licensure in Elementary Education (K-6) or Special Education: General Curriculum may complete a disciplinary major in any area.

 placeholder